solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ### Expose the service securly via Gloo

-Configure gloo's default virtual service to route to the function and use the certificates.
+Configure Gloo's default Virtual Service to route to the function and use the certificates.

 ```shell
 cat <<EOF | kubectl create -f -